You’ve probably heard the line before: “Where there is no vision, the people perish.”

 My point here isn’t to tell you to drop all the strategic planning.
 I think it has its place.
 We do need to know what we’re aiming at.

 Actually, I think the bigger problem is that churches today are having to create vision and mission statements.
-Are we really so unsure about what we’ve been put here to do that we need a statement on the wall?
+Do we really not know what we have been put here to do?

-A disclaimer before the comments: I have no great fondness for formal mission statements.
+A disclaimer before the comments: I do think strategic planning has its place.
+I have no great fondness for formal mission statements.
 The church (and even businesses) found some way to survive all the way to the 1980’s without these now-imperative statements.
 But I don’t think they’re inherently bad.
 I’m just wondering if we’ve given strategic planning too much prominence.
 If we’ve made this more about (wo)man-centered vision than a revelation from God.
 Is that why we insist on going back to that comfortable KJV version of Prov 29:18 to make a point that the proverb isn’t making?